 - Why aren’t you deleting features?

 - NFRs (Non-functional requirements) are important and should be considered for every story, it doesn’t need to take up a lot of time.
+Too often we have gone live with something without logging and metrics to help support the change.

 - Retrospectives are really useful but can sometimes go down focusing on a small issue which ends up being blown out of proportion.
 Needs strong facilitation with someone who has good context on the group.
 Everything that goes awry does not need a process change.
 It’s like dropping a footballer every time he misses a pass.

 - On the other hand, especially in a stable team retrospectives can become too “safe”, not tackling real incumbent issues that maybe the team takes for granted.
 You should always be asking yourself how can we go faster/better?.
 A good facilitator can really help this, usually by structuring the retro in a different way to try and make a team think about things differently.
 Have a look through Game Storming for ideas.

 - Meetings are important and can be very productive but they need good facilitation and most importantly a focused goal.
 I have been in too many meetings that have drifted and dived into irrelevant tangents.

 - Everyone wants a culture of developers “just fucking do it”, but that requires trust in devs and less micromanagement of their time.
 This contradicts “process” sometimes and is a hard balance to get right.

-- If your PM insists on points, fine - but don’t report them upwards as it just causes games which is an inefficiency.
+- If your PM insists on story points, dont make it an issue - but don’t report them upwards as it just causes games which is an inefficiency.

 - That being said, everyone ultimately knows estimates are bollocks.
 Just refine your process and measure how long real features take to deliver and that gives you your cadence for future planning.